teusH/MySense/PyCom/README.LoPy.md

 ## Description
-The LoPy is a low cost (€ 35) ESP controller which support mi8cropython and has wifi, bluetooth and LoRaWan capabilities.
+The LoPy is a low cost (€ 35) ESP controller which support micropython and has wifi, Bluetooth and LoRaWan or SigFox capabilities.
 MySense is using the PyCom expansion board (€ 16) for the wiring and programming.

 MySense operates with TTN as LoRa dataconcentrator.
+MySense will check every 2.5 seconds (maximal 20 times) if a *join* with TTN LoRa network was succesfull.
+A red flash will denote there was not a join yet.
-MySense will initialy try for a period of 5 seconds to join the LoRa network.
-On failuer it will skip to send measurements to TTN and will continue to show locally the measurements.
+On failure it will skip to send data measurements to TTN and will continue to show locally on the olded display the measurements.

 For installation, and firmware update see:
 * reference: https://docs.pycom.io